Important Classes of Morphisms and the Relative Cotangent Sequence in Tangent Categories: Recollections on Tangent Categories

 We now provide a brief discussion of the tangent category $\Sch_{/S}$ of $S$-schemes for a base scheme $S$.
-A robust and extensively detailed description may be found in the forthcoming work \cite{VooysSchemesDeepDive} by the second author of this paper.
-In the meantime, we will content ourselves by recalling a highlight reel of the structures at play and the ways in which they interact.
-Of particular interest will be quasi-coherent sheaves of algebras and modules \cite{EGA01, EGA1}, relative $\operatorname{Sym}$ and underlying module functors for quasi-coherent sheaves \cite{EGA01}, and the relative spectrum functor \cite[Section 1.3]{EGA2}.
-An explicit exposition of these topics may also be found in \cite{VooysSchemesDeepDive}.
+A robust and extensively detailed description may be found in \cite{VooysSchemesDeepDive}.
+Before we discuss the tangent category $\Sch_{/S}$, let us do a bit of setup.
+Note that we assume some familiarity with quasi-coherent modules on locally ringed spaces.
+The original introduction may be found in both \cite{EGA01} and \cite{EGA1} with some material also in \cite{EGA2}, while more modern introductions may be found in various locations such as \cite{stacks-project}.